react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

     // `ProfileScreen` is a React component that will be the main content of the screen.
     screen: ProfileScreen,
-    // When `ProfileScreen` is loaded by the StackNavigator, it will be given a navigation prop.
+    // When `ProfileScreen` is loaded by the StackNavigator, it will be given a `navigation` prop.

     // Optional: When deep linking or using react-navigation in a web app, this path is used:
     path: 'people/:username',
     // The action and route params are extracted from the path.

-    // Optional: Override the navigation options for the screen
+    // Optional: Override the `navigationOptions` for the screen
     navigationOptions: {
       title: ({state}) => `${state.params.username}'s Profile'`,
     },